-Liquid silicone rubber’s characteristics and chemical properties make it an ideal material for applications spanning several different industry verticals.
-Keep reading to learn more, or contact SIMTEC directly for more information.
+LSR’s characteristics and chemical properties make it an ideal material for applications spanning a wide range of industries.
+Keep reading to learn more about liquid silicone rubber and its advantages, or contact SIMTEC directly to find out how our team of experts can offer you value-added solutions.

 The unique physical properties of silicone rubber are a result of its chemical structure.
 Silicone rubber is an elastomer consisting primarily of a chain of molecules known as a siloxane bond (-Si-O-Si-).
 This chain is effectively silicone rubber’s “backbone,” to which a variety of organic chemical groups can be added, altering its mechanical and material characteristics.